maximousblk/astatine/README.md

 **.GITHUB/WORKFLOWS/DECAY.YML**

 You need to modify the decay schedule in [`.github/workflows/decay.yml`](.github/workflows/decay.yml) according to your requirements.
-You can refer to [crontab.guru](https://crontab.guru/) for more info on cron syntax
+You can refer to [crontab.guru](https://crontab.guru/) for more info on cron syntax.

 ```yml
 on: